enonic/app-metafields/README.md

 Add field names as comma separated strings, like `field1, field2, long-fieldname3`.
 It will remove spaces and it will handle dashes and other special characters in your field names.
 These custom fields will be checked before any other fields.
 If you add more than one field here, we'll let the first one overwrite any other fields on its right hand side.
 So if we find data in `field2` we won't look in `long-fieldname3`.
 This gives you powerful control over your SEO!

-We only evaluate for matches in the JSON `data`-node for each content.
-So if you fill in `myField`, we'll look for `data.myField` in the content JSON (refer to Enonic XP's documentation on `getContent()` function).

 ### Advanced: default configuration files

 You can put a file on the server to configure all running instances of the app across one server.
 This is a feature that you can turn on and off per site through the app's configuration when adding the app (through the `Don't overwrite values from app.config` setting).
 This means you can have the cake and eat it too!